ZML Concepts

 Using the loaded shapes and optional metadata, instantiate a model struct with

-s, representing the shape and layout of each layer of the NN.Compile the model struct and it's
+Tensors, representing the shape and layout of each layer of the NN.Compile the model struct and it's

-function describes the mathematical operations corresponding to the model inference.Load the model weights from disk, onto the accelerator memory.
+forwardfunction into an accelerator specific executable.
+Theforwardfunction describes the mathematical operations corresponding to the model inference.Load the model weights from disk, onto the accelerator memory.

 Load some user inputs, and copy them to the accelerator.

-Call the executable on the user inputs.
+Call the executable using the weights and the user inputs.

 Fetch the returned model output from accelerator into host memory, and finally present it to the user.